 The value of Collaboration is apparent in the very nature of our art form.
 We collaborate with student artists to create theatre.

-The value of Inclusiveness is evident in our casting of shows with selection of diverse material that celebrates our students population.
+The value of Inclusiveness is evident in our casting of shows with the selection of diverse material that celebrates our student population.

-The value of Innovation is evident in our pursuit of new technologies, methodologies, and standards to mirror the fast-based entertainment industry.
+The value of Innovation is evident in our pursuit of new technologies, methodologies, and standards to mirror the fast-paced entertainment industry.